tom-corley/library_classes/README.md

 - `Patron`: Domain model for a library customer, each instance has a name, and the ability to borrow and return a specific book.
 - `Library`: Class for a library, has a list of each of the following two classes to manage customers and inventory.
 Implements a variety of utility methods for finding books, adding and removing books and patrons, and seeing the current books or patrons.

 It also contains a file `Program.cs`, which provides example code showing how the above classes can be used to simulate a library.
+This gives example function calls, and string output making clear the state of the classes after operations have taken place.

 ###  Use Guide
 To download the game onto your local machine: